CodesVault/wp-bundler/README.md

 Build dependencies & Bundle production ready plugin.
 <br>
-WP Bundler is a CLI tool.
+WP Bundler is a CI/CD tool.
 It can configure and run build process, and bundle zip(s) for WordPress plugins.

 <br>